Shiva Raichandani

-Shiva Raichandani (born 1993) is a non-binary British-Indian film and TV director, producer, writer, dancer, and actor.
-Their works exist at the intersections of creating positive gender-diverse representation in mainstream media, addressing mental health stigma (especially within the South Asian context), and using the performing arts to drive positive social change.
+Shiva Raichandani (born 1993) is a British non-binary film and TV director, producer, screenwriter, dancer, and actor.
+Their works exist at the intersections of creating positive gender-expansive representation in mainstream media, addressing mental health stigma (especially within the South Asian diaspora context), and using the performing arts to drive positive social change.

+They were selected as a recipient of the 2023 BFI and BAFTA LGBTQIA+ Mentoring Scheme, and identified by Attitude Magazine as one of 2023’s Top 10 trailblazers for Film, TV, and Music in the United Kingdom.

 Raichandani is known for having been a semi-finalist on Britain's Got Talent, and a contestant on India's Got Talent and France's Got Talent with the London School of Bollywood.

-In November 2019, Raichandani began production on Queer Parivaar, an upcoming short film based on interfaith queer love.
+Their debut film, Queer Parivaar (2022), won the BAFTA-qualifying Iris Prize 'Best British Short' award, making it available for broadcast and streaming on Channel 4.

-In May 2021, Raichandani won the inaugural Netflix Documentary Talent Fund to create a film on Shane 'ShayShay' Konno and their Pan-Asian drag and cabaret collective, The Bitten Peach.
-As reported by Variety, the documentary's working title is 'Peach Paradise'.
+In May 2021, Raichandani won the inaugural Netflix Documentary Talent Fund to direct a film on Shane 'ShayShay' Konno and their Pan-Asian drag and cabaret collective, The Bitten Peach.
+As reported by Variety, the documentary is titled 'Peach Paradise', and premiered on TikTok’s first-ever live film showcase.

+Shiva’s latest BAFTA-nominated documentary called ‘Always, Asifa’ (commissioned by Together TV’s Diverse Film Fund) premiered at the BFI’s London Film Festival.

-Raichandani also works as a consultant on diversity and inclusion within the entertainment industry at large.
+Raichandani also freelances as a speaker and consultant on inclusive LGBTQIA+ practices for corporate and non-profit organisations, and is a D&I Content Consultant at New Inclusion.

+Shiva has degrees in Psychology, Counselling, and Media Communication, and uses the combined knowledge from them with their lived experiences to tap into the discourses of intersectional identities.
+They use digital platforms to mobilise and create safe community spaces to champion diverse talent and drive topical conversations around societal issues.